 Lump is supported by United Arts Council of Raleigh and Wake County.

-Lump programming is also supported in part by The Andy Warhol Foundation for the Visual Arts and from supporters like YOU!
+Lump programming is also supported in part by The Andy Warhol Foundation for the Visual Arts, Ruth Foundation for the Arts, and supporters like YOU!